-In 2014, he saw an opportunity to begin trying to make government work for the people of New Orleans and ran for City Council.
-Although a political novice, his substantive and progressive agenda was elected by a two-to-one margin.
-In 2017 he overwhelmingly secured a second term, defeating four challengers without a runoff.
-In his six years on the City Council, four of which he has served as its president, District Attorney Williams implemented the teaching of Marty Linsky from the Norman C. Francis Leadership Institute, worked to create a host of public facing dash boards providing real time data and information to the people of New Orleans regarding neighborhood crime, jail population, money bail and traffic camera tickets.
-District Attorney Williams also led the effort for the first time funding of early childhood education in his first term, making New Orleans the first municipality in the country to make such significant front end investments in its youth.
-District Attorney Williams challenged President Trump’s horrific immigration policies making it clear that no New Orleans agency or officer would be allowed to participate in any ICE raids or initiatives.
-He has also worked with his fellow members of the council to achieve municipal bail reform and decriminalized marijuana.
+In 2014, he recognized an opportunity to start reshaping government to better serve the people of New Orleans, prompting him to run for City Council.
+Despite being a political novice, his substantive and progressive agenda resonated with voters, leading to his election by a two-to-one margin.
+In 2017, he secured a second term with an overwhelming victory, defeating four challengers without a runoff.
+Over his six years on the City Council, during four of which he served as its president, District Attorney Williams applied the teachings of Marty Linsky from the Norman C. Francis Leadership Institute.
+He initiated the creation of public-facing dashboards offering real-time data and information to the people of New Orleans on neighborhood crime, jail population, money bail, and traffic camera tickets.

-District Attorney Williams is a proud and devoted father to three children: 2 year old Xavier, 14 year old Graham and 20 year old Zoe.
-He lives in uptown New Orleans with his wife, Dr. Liz Marcell Williams, founder and CEO of the Center for Resilience, his two young sons, and a very lazy pit bull, Ignatius.
+Beyond his professional commitments, District Attorney Williams is a proud and devoted father to three children: 2-year-old Xavier, 14-year-old Graham, and 20-year-old Zoe.
+He resides in uptown New Orleans with his wife, Dr. Liz Marcell Williams, founder and CEO of the Center for Resilience, his two young sons, and a very laid-back pit bull named Ignatius.